 The outline of the course syllabus is:

-1) the EFAW syllabus
+1) the EPFAW syllabus

 2) Identification and initial management of head injuries, electric shock, consequences of extreme body temperature, circulatory and breathing disorders, poisons, sprains & strains, spinal injuries, stroke, catastrophic bleeding

-Maximum Number of learners on a course is 12 per instructor.
+Maximum number of learners on a course is 12 per instructor.

 Learners should be aged 16 years or over on the first day of the course.